 There could hardly be a worse set of choices for the authorities in charge, especially those with a strong sense of humanity.
-In the next few days Gov. Edwards and his team will roll out a plan for Louisiana's reopening.
-He has moved many of his chess pieces into place and has been consistent with information and messaging.
-He already has taken some significant steps and foreshadowed others, so don't expect any jolting news.

-The governor says he is using the guidelines from the White House's "Opening Up America Again," a well-articulated plan that moves carefully forward in measured stages while monitoring the direction of trends with the illness.
+Gov. Edwards says he is using the guidelines from the White House's "Opening Up America Again," a well-articulated plan that moves carefully forward in measured stages while monitoring the direction of trends with the illness.
 For May, we can expect a continuation of social distancing, limited gatherings, wearing masks and cloistering those who are sick or at high risk.
-Disease and immunity testing will be expanded and contact tracing will be part of the effort.
-The state's readiness to move from one stage to the next will be evaluated according to trajectories for health care metrics mapped over 14-day periods.

 The warning is that the new normal will not seem normal, and we should be ready to adapt as we go along.

-The new normal will not seem normal, and we should be ready to adapt as we go along.